zulip/zulip/help/guest-users.md

 - The user does not appear in typeahead suggestions, e.g., in the compose box and search.
 - Otherwise, such a user will be displayed as an **Unknown user** in the Zulip app.
-For example, messages and reactions from a former subscriber of a stream will be shown as from an **Unknown user**.
+For example, messages and reactions from a former subscriber of a channel will be shown as from an **Unknown user**.
 - An **Unknown user**'s [user card](/help/user-cards) will not display
   information about that user.
 However, the guest can still search from all messages send by a particular **Unknown user** from that user's card.

-In practice, guests should rarely encounter content from an **Unknown user**, unless users in your organization frequently change their stream subscriptions or are [deactivated](/help/deactivate-or-reactivate-a-user).
+In practice, guests should rarely encounter content from an **Unknown user**, unless users in your organization frequently change their channel subscriptions or are [deactivated](/help/deactivate-or-reactivate-a-user).

 The only information guests can access about unknown users via the [API](/api/)